 Elizabeth graduated from the University of Chicago and the University of Massachusetts Medical School.
 She is a state senator, a family practice physician at Oregon Health Sciences University (OHSU), an associate professor in the OHSU department of family medicine, and a leading researcher on women's health and other family issues.
 Elizabeth volunteers for the Girl Scouts, several nonprofit boards, and several professional organizations.
-She is the mother of one Catlin Gabel alumna and one current student.
+She is the mother of two Catlin Gabel alumnae.

 Tina earned a BA in math and computer science and a Master of Engineering degree from Cornell University, and an MBA from Harvard Business School.
 She is the managing director and chief operating officer of the Lam Group, an investment advisory and management services firm based in Lake Oswego, Oregon.
 Before becoming a Catlin Gabel parent, she was an active volunteer at the Arbor School of Arts and Sciences.
-She is the parent of a Catlin Gabel student.
+She is the parent of a current Catlin Gabel student and two alumni.

 Patrick received his BA in Finance with a minor in Accounting from Florida State University.
 He retired in 2007 after 25 years as a finance and operations executive with several multinational companies.
 At Catlin Gabel, he currently serves as Chair of the Advancement Committee and sits on the Finance Committee; previously he chaired the Annual Fund and served on the Parent Faculty Association.
 Patrick and his wife Heidi have two sons in the upper school.